-- 30 When raising concern, individuals will express them in writing to the headteacher. - 31 If an individual is raising a concern about the headteacher, they should express their concerns in writing to the Chair of Governors.
-Where this is the case the Chair of Governors will notify the Trust and will take on the headteacher's duties in the 'next steps' section.

-- 32 When individuals raise their concern, they will include the following information as far as possible: - The background and history of the concern - Any relevant names, dates and places - The reasons for the concern - 33 The Trust encourages individuals to let their identity be known when they raise concerns, as anonymous concerns can be challenging to investigate. - 34 Individuals who would like to seek professional and confidential advice should contact Protect, a registered charity that advises on whistleblowing queries.
-Access the Protect website here, https://protect-advice.org.uk/ or contact them on 020 3117 2520. - 35 Once an individual has raised a concern, the trust or its academies will be responsible for investigating it. - 36 In certain instances, it may be appropriate for the individual to raise the concern with an outside agency, e.g. the police, depending on the severity of the concern.
+- 31 When raising concern, individuals will express them in writing to the headteacher. - 32 If an individual is raising a concern about the headteacher, they should express their concerns in writing to [Insert name] Chair of the Local Governing Board.
+Where this is the case the Chair of the Local Governing Board will notify the Trust and will take on the headteacher's duties in the 'next steps' section. - 33 If an individual is raising a concern about a member of the central team, they should express their concerns in writing to Mrs Rachel Howie, Chief Executive Officer (Address: 3 College Green, Gloucester, GLI 2LR). - 34 If an individual is raising a concern about the Chief Executive Officer, they should express their concerns in writing to Mr Doug Cowper, Chair of the Board of Trustees c/o Address: 3 College Green, Gloucester, GLI 2LR please mark correspondence as urgent. - 35 When individuals raise their concern, they will include the following information as far as possible: - The background and history of the concern - Any relevant names, dates and places - The reasons for the concern - 36 The Trust encourages individuals to let their identity be known when they raise concerns, as anonymous concerns can be challenging to investigate. - 37 Individuals who would like to seek professional and confidential advice should contact Protect, a registered charity that advises on whistleblowing queries.
+Access the Protect website here, https://protect-advice.org.uk/ or contact them on 020 3117 2520. - 38 Once an individual has raised a concern, the Trust or its academies will be responsible for investigating it. - 39 In certain instances, it may be appropriate for the individual to raise the concern with an outside agency, e.g. the police, depending on the severity of the concern.
 Equally it may be appropriate for the individual to request that their trade union raise the matter.